dynamsoft-docs/capture-vision-docs-mobile/programming/cordova/user-guide/barcode-reader.md

 ### Using the DBRRuntimeSettings Interface

 The SDK also supports a more granular control over the individual runtime settings rather than using a preset template.
 The main settings that you can control via this interface are which barcode formats to read, the expected number of barcodes to be read in a single image or frame, and the timeout.
-For more info on each, please refer to [`DBRRuntimeSettings`](../api-reference/interface-dbr-runtime-settings.md).
+For more info on each, please refer to <a href="https://www.dynamsoft.com/capture-vision/docs/programming/cordova/api-reference/interface-dbr-runtime-settings.html" target="_blank">DBRRuntimeSettings</a>.
 Here is a quick example:

 ```js
 // Get the current runtime settings of the barcode reader.